JohannisK/CloudContractsWorkshop/README.md

 -*pom.xml* contains the only extra dependency we need to start the eureka server: `spring-cloud-starter-eureka-server`<br>
 -*EurekaServerApplication* is the main class, all that is needed to start the Eureka Server including a complete working fronted is the annotation: `@EnableEurekaServer`
 - **numbers-service** is the microservice in this example. <br>
--*application.yml* contains configuration value 0 for the port of the appliction.
+-*application.yml* contains configuration value 0 for the port of the application.
 This means a random port will be assigned making it possible to run several instances of the microservice on your machine.
 It also contains some information regarding the EurekaServer<br>
 -*pom.xml* contains two extra dependencies we need to enable RestControllers and the Discovery Client: `spring-boot-starter-web` and `spring-cloud-starter-eureka`<br>
 -*NumbersServiceApplication* is the main class, by adding the `@EnableDiscoveryClient` annotation the service will register itself with the Eureka discovery server using the name defined in *bootstrap.yml*
 - **frontend** is the frontend of our application.
 It uses thymeleaf to serve a webinterface.
 It uses ribbon to implement clientside loadbalancing to the microservices listed by the Eureka Server.<br>